VittorioRossetto/LLMsforSolverSelection/README.md

-# AgenticSolvers
+# Large Language Models For Solver Selection
 The idea of this research is based on a novel paradigm for solving complex, NP-hard problems (e.g., schedul- ing, routing) by leveraging Large Language Models (LLMs) as dynamic orchestrators in Agentic solvers, as proposed in a position Paper by professor Roberto Amadini and Simone Gazza.

-This repository contains the experimental code for the associated thesis, *"Large Language Models for Solver Selection: A Preliminary Study"* (see `thesis/`), which investigates whether general-purpose LLMs can select an appropriate constraint solver for a MiniZinc model without task-specific fine-tuning.
+This repository contains the experimental code for the associated thesis, *"Large Language Models for Solver Selection: A Preliminary Study"* (see `Large Language Models for Solver Selection_ A Preliminary Study.pdf`), which investigates whether general-purpose LLMs can select an appropriate constraint solver for a MiniZinc model without task-specific fine-tuning.

 ## Results